 As we’ve seen, both market and security circuit breakers’ goal is to halt trading and give investors time to cool off during emotional sell-offs.
 But does it work?

 Other analysts view circuit breakers as disruptive and argue that circuit breakers add a level of volatility to the stock market that would not otherwise exist.
 Their belief is that circuit breakers cause traders to place orders at the limit level and decrease liquidity.
-These critics think the market would see less overall volatility if no halts took place.
+These critics think the market would see less overall volatility if no halts occurred.

 Stock Market Circuit Breakers in 2020